rajatmodi62/rajatmodi62.github.io/_posts/2024-10-26-hinton_apm copy.md

 Thanks but no thanks, <br>
 rajat, <br>
-a below-average, subpar, student, <br>
+a below-average, subpar-student, <br>
+who is not productive, <br>
+does not publish often <br>
-who never went to a big-school, <br>
+never went to a big-school, <br>
-a small member of the MLCollective.
+forever a small member of the MLCollective.
 ------------------------------------------------------------------------------------------------------------------------------------------------------<br>